 Step 6: Document Results in Accordance with Decision-Maker Needs

-The final step in the architecture development process involves creation of architectural views based on queries of the underlying data.
+The final step in the architecture development process involves the creation of architectural views based on queries of the underlying data.
 Presenting the architectural data to varied audiences requires transforming the architectural data into meaningful presentations for decision-makers.
 This is facilitated by the data requirements determined in Step 3, and the data collection methods employed during Step 4.

 DoDAF provides for models and views.
 DoDAF-described Models are those models that enable an architect and development team whose data has already been defined and described consistent with the DM2.
 The models become views when they are populated with architectural data.